Zsailer/notebook_server_extension/README.md

 **The classic notebook as a server extension.**

 This repo is **experimental** and meant to demonstrate how the notebook could be launched as a frontend+server extension.
+It is a fork of the classic notebook, refactored to use the `jupyter_server` and `jupyter_server_extension` dependencies.

 ## Install